mozaik-association/mozaik/docs/Contacts Module.md

 </figure>

 ## Membership renewal
-Mass renewal of subscriptions for the following year.
-Mass generation of structured communication.
-Sending of a personalized letter (explanation of amounts, payment slips, structured communication).
-Receipt of payments.
-Using the "mass closure" button → Mass cancellation of unpaid invoices (automatic switch to "old" status).
+Each year a call for membership renewal is made.
+For this purpose, a structured communication is generated en masse and a personalised letter is sent with the explanation of the amount, the structured communication to be used.

+In the middle of the year, by using the "mass closure" button, we can cancel all the unpaid invoices by the contacts and automatically change their status to "old".

 <figure markdown>
 ![screenshot 13](img/screen13.png)